lehitoskin/typed-stack/README.md

-Typed Stack is a LIFO stack implementation that allows for either mutable or immutable structures.
+Typed Stack is a stack implementation written in Typed Racket.